abdelrhmanwahdan/Students-performance-in-exams/README.md

     4. K-Nearest neighbors.

-    5. Random forrest
+    5. Random forest

 5. **Evaluating the model**

 # Conclusion

-the random forrest model outperforms the other models in the prediction of the students grades with accuracy 91.5% .
+the random forest model outperforms the other models in the prediction of the students grades with accuracy 91.5% .